aammd/Habitat_Filtering/MS/OrgSize.md

 ![img](../photos/design_illustration.png)

 Figure  2: Schematic of our experimental design.
 We first sampled six bromeliads (two plants of each of three species).
 We formed (solid arrows) homogeneous initial communities (MIX) by counting equal numbers of animal taxa (macroinvertebrates) or by mixing water samples of equal volume from all plants (zooplankton and bacteria).
-We then returned (dashed arrows) these initial communities to the six bromeliads, and returned the bromeliads to their original habitats.
+We then returned (dashed arrows) initial communities to the six bromeliads in their associated habitats.

 Our experimental setup consisted of three steps (Figure  2): collection of original communities from bromeliads, homogenization of